PandorasGit/RomanNumeralConverter/README.md

 ## Setup
 To run this project, clone this repository, and download the dependencies and plugins listed in build.gradle.
+Run from main, or take and use the two classes as needed.
 ## Known Errors